 Roll 1d, 1d.
 (Need a die roller?)

-Once you reach your Goal, you must win a contest of skills between an appropriate skill and a value of (9+Peril+1d6).
+Once you reach your Goal, you must succeed at the Sabotage skill, at a penalty equal to Peril.
 The sabotage takes as long as the group agrees such a thing ought to take – but if in doubt, say it takes 1 hour, which can be reduced to 1d+1 seconds if you accept a -2 penalty.

 The Results of Attempted Sabotage

-If you win the contest, your sabotage is successful.
-If you lose by 4 or less, you can try again at an additional -2 for every time you’ve failed.
-If you lose by 5-9, you’ve failed – but there may be another way to achieve the same end.
-Roll up another adventure.
-If you complete that adventure, then you can come back and try this sabotage again, with a +5 bonus.
+If you succeed, your sabotage is successful.
+If you lose by 3 or less, you can try again at an additional -2 for every time you’ve failed.
 If you lose by 10 or more, your attempt is a real disaster: you’re discovered by the whole enemy army, the portal you’re trying to close starts spewing forth demons, or similar.
 Roll up an Escape adventure!